CodeChef-SMVDU/Solve-It/README.md

 # Solve-It

 ## Description
-Solve the problems listed in issues section.
+Solve the DSA problems listed in issues section.
 You can sort them according to difficulty level by seeing appropriate label.
 <br>
 You are allowed to code in any language.